Arc'teryx Veilance's Taka Kasuga: 10 Years of Technical Excellence

 “It’s more of an evolution than a revolution,” Taka Kasuga explains, walking through Veilance‘s Fall/Winter 2019 collection.
 Rows of technical garments are displayed by color, emphasizing a concise selection of earthy tones informed by Canadian artist Edward Burtynsky.

-Kasuga has been with the company for just over three-and-a-half years, joining the primarily-utilitarian Arc’teryx brand after putting in work as a freelance design consultant and designer for Junya Watanabe of COMME des GARÇONS.
-He’s quiet but intelligent and gets excited when explaining technical detailing, a cornerstone of the Arc’teryx brand.
+Kasuga has been with the company for just over three-and-a-half years, joining the utilitarian Arc’teryx brand after putting in work as a freelance design consultant and designer for Junya Watanabe of COMME des GARÇONS.
+Kasuga prefers not to dwell on his prior output; He’s quiet, intelligent and gets excited when explaining technical detailing, a clear cornerstone of the Arc’teryx brand.

-Veilance (formerly known as Arc’teryx Veilance) is the outdoor-focused company’s fashion-forward branch, launched a mere 30 years after Arc’teryx’s forerunner, Rock Solid, was established in 1989.
+Veilance (previously known as Arc’teryx Veilance) is the style-conscious branch of Arc’teryx, launched a mere 30 years after Rock Solid, the Arctery’x forerunner, was established in 1989.
 Though FW19 marks a decade of the brand’s progressive designs, Kasuga insists that this collection isn’t necessarily a celebration.